Medication Search - Apo-Oxcarbazepine

 People with fructose intolerance should not take the liquid formulation.

-What side effects are possible with the Apo-Oxcarbazepine medication?
+What side effects are possible with Apo-Oxcarbazepine?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.